 Also, I’m happy to say that the developers have implemented an invert y-axis option – if picking this up on disk, be sure to update to see this option.

-There was one bug which should be fixed soon – you can disable the HUD so you can take pictures and feel more immersed.
+There was one bug that should be fixed soon – you can disable the HUD so you can take pictures and feel more immersed.
 However, once you do, the winch no longer works.
 I expect this will be fixed very soon though.

 A personal request from me would come in the form of locking the time of day.
 The game has a day-night cycle and it looks great in all stages.
 But, all you have to do in order to change the time is to go to the map and push Triangle and watch it flick through various set times within seconds.
 I found myself doing this a lot as I prefer to drive during the day when it was bright.

-Music-wise, SnowRunner has a pleasant soundtrack which is comprised of upbeat and energetic country-like music tracks which fit the simulation aspect perfectly.
+Music-wise, SnowRunner has a pleasant soundtrack that is comprised of upbeat and energetic country-like music tracks which fit the simulation aspect perfectly.
 This, combined with the sploshing of the mud, the grinding of the winch, and the trickle of the water all fully immerses you within your new role of local delivery-guy.

 Whether you tackle the harsh weather conditions with friends, or you brave it alone, SnowRunner will challenge your determination, patience, and strategic thinking.
 Fans of the climbing and slow-paced movement aspect of Death Stranding will most likely find pleasure in the purposefully clunky, realistic, and heavy controls and mechanics within this game as well.
 Although the one key aspect of the game is to go from A to B (via very stressful pathways), it’s a very therapeutic and relaxing game in which you become both mentally and physically more adept the longer you play.
 This isn’t your standard no-physics simulation game, this is about as realistic as you can get without having your living room covered in mud, water, and snow.

-If you’ve not seen this series before, Spintires: Mudrunner and its American Expansion are also out on the PS4, Switch, PC and Xbox One, a game more focused on the mud physics and cooperative gameplay.
+If you’ve not seen this series before, Spintires: Mudrunner and its American Expansion are also out on the PS4, Switch, PC and Xbox One, a game more focused on mud physics and cooperative gameplay.
 However, SnowRunner is almost four times as big, has enhanced and modified controls and physics, delivers balanced gameplay no matter how many people are playing, and three distinct locations with multiple linked areas.
 Both games are very relaxing, frustrating, challenging, and huge time-sinks, so I’d recommend them both if you’ve not played either.

 The Future: As of day one, you can also purchase the Season Pass.
 There’s not a lot of info on this yet but it promises “4 phases of new content to be released in the future, including new trucks, new maps, add-ons and more” as well as an exclusive Sabertooth skin upon purchase.
 If the expansion is as big as the American DLC was for MudSpinner then it’ll be worth picking it up.
 But for now, I’m going to wait for a few of the phrases to drop before I make a decision.